renatoriccio/syllabus/mongodb/week-1/lesson.md

 - (b) `showString`
 - (c) `setTimeout`

-(2) Rewrite the code in the previous exercise so that there are no new function names.

-(3) Write a new function `sayHiAndRun(callback)` that takes a callback function, prints `Hi!`, and then runs the callback function.
+(2) Write a new function `sayHiAndRun(callback)` that takes a callback function, prints `Hi!`, and then runs the callback function.

-(4) Which other functions that you learned in CYF lessons take a callback function as an argument?
+(3) Which other functions that you learned in CYF lessons take a callback function as an argument?

 ## Connecting to a database from an Express server